mflorence99/lintel/README.md

 ![Active Rules](docs/active-rules.png)

 * The analysis of inherited rules can be toggled via the 'eye' button in the filter bar.
-* Rules actually present in your configuration are highlight by a solid bar and those inherited via a dotted bar.
+* Rules actually present in your configuration are highlighted by a solid bar and those inherited via a dotted bar.

 > Hover over a rule and a `cog' tool like the settings editor in VSCode itself appears.
 One operation allows a rule to be removed from your configuration.
 If that rule is also exposed by a plugin, then the UI reverts to the plugin's settings.